dxganta/votium-bribe-automator/README.md

 ```

 ## Tests
-All required tests for the contract are included in the [tests/test_main.py](https://github.com/realdiganta/crv-bribe-automator/blob/main/tests/test_main.py) file.
+ Tests for all the mentioned specifications for the contract are included in the [tests/test_main.py](https://github.com/realdiganta/crv-bribe-automator/blob/main/tests/test_main.py) file.
 We are running the tests in a forked Ethereum Mainnet starting at block 13767837, to test on the Gauge Weight Vote Proposal for the week of 9th Dec, 2021.
 To run the tests run the following command
 ```
 brownie test
 ```